WPChill/modula-foo-migrator/readme.txt

 3. Copy the \"modula-foo-migrator\" folder into the /wp-content/plugins directory of your WordPress installation.
 4. Login to your website and go to the Plugins section of your admin panel.
 5. Look for \"Modula Foo Migrator\" and click Activate.

+== Frequently Asked Questions ==
+= Where do I report security bugs found in this plugin? =

+Please report security bugs found in the source code of the Migrate away from FooGallery plugin through the [Patchstack Vulnerability Disclosure  Program](https://patchstack.com/database/vdp/26c8f3c1-9a0e-4777-bdb8-599614a55000).
+The Patchstack team will assist you with verification, CVE assignment, and notify the developers of this plugin."

 == Changelog ==